-This section shows how to make keto breakfast cereal with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make keto breakfast cereal with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Cream wet ingredients and sweetener.
 Beat the almond butter, sweetener, vanilla, and egg white in a large bowl.